It doesn’t always start with why! A few reflections on what drives me creatively

 Well, actually, it doesn’t always start with why.
 Why comes later.
-It starts with that first picture.
-The first one that comes out of your camera to make you feel something.
+It starts with that first picture that comes out of your camera that makes you feel something.

 Having a job you are emotionally invested in is a privilege.
 I say job.
 It’s more than just a job.
 My business is my baby and I show up at every single wedding, ready to do my absolute best and rooting for you.
-I’ve shot weddings with chest infections, colds and having heard news of a close family bereavement that morning.
+I’ve shot weddings with chest infections, colds and having heard news of a close family bereavement that same morning.
 I take my responsibility to you exceptionally seriously and I want to do the best job I can do for you.
-I get emotional at every single wedding.

 There is no greater feeling than pressing the shutter and knowing I’ve captured a shot that excites me.
 Feeling impatient to get home and edit it.
 Wanting to see the final outcome.
 That feeling is intensified when I know that a picture or a collection of pictures will mean something to you, the person who trusted me to capture your wedding day.
 When I get an email to say you love your pictures and that you cried while watching your slideshow.
 When you thank me for capturing your memories.
 THAT is a brilliant, brilliant feeling.

 Photography makes me brave.
 I am a little shy (I’m an outgoing introvert.
 It’s a curse when everyone thinks you’re bubbly but you’re actually a bit socially anxious!) but my camera gives me a legitimate reason to step outside of my comfort zone and the push to take that step.
 To get closer and to explore, both relationships and environments.
 To find a different angle and way of seeing the world.